Nui Nui Cocktail Recipe

 Method

-1. Add rum, orange juice, lime juice, cinnamon syrup, vanilla syrup, allspice liqueur, bitters, and cubed ice to a shaker.
+1. Add rum, orange juice, lime juice, cinnamon syrup, vanilla syrup, allspice liqueur, and bitters to a shaker.

-3. Strain into a highball or tiki glass over fresh crushed ice.
+4. Fill a highball or tiki glass with fresh crushed ice.

 Pin Recipe